 Fire Extinguisher Sign Location

-OSHA’s guidelines for portable fire extinguishers emphasize the identifiability of these extinguishers.
-However, it does not indicate a particular location for extinguisher signages in absolute terms.
+OSHA’s guidelines for portable fire extinguishers emphasize the general visibility of these extinguishers.
+However, OSHA does not indicate a particular location for extinguisher signs in clear terms.

 Fire Extinguisher Sign Height

-In their guidelines for fire extinguisher signs, the Federal OSHA regulation 1910.157(c(1) does not specify a particular number as a height requirement for sign placement.
+In their guidelines for fire exinguisher inspections the Federal OSHA regulation 1910.157(c(1) does not specify a particular height requirement for sign placement.
 Yet again, the only requirement OSHA states is that these signs be identifiable.

 Fire Extinguisher Sign Size

-Hence, it would be best to keep the area’s dimensions and work conditions in mind while determining the size of your extinguisher’s signs.
+In a nutshell, keep the area’s dimensions, layout and traffic conditions in mind while determining the size of your extinguisher’s signs.

 Fire Extinguisher Sign Quantity